© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British villa complex 330m north west of Queen Court Farm is a scheduled monument protected by Historic England under reference 1017015.
 View the official record →

-The Romano-British villa complex located 330 metres north west of Queen Court Farm is a scheduled ancient monument in Wiltshire dating to the Roman period.
+The villa complex 330 metres north-west of Queen Court Farm is a Romano-British settlement situated in Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017015.

 Romano-British villa complex 330m north west of Queen Court Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017015.